Training seasoned technicians should be an integral part of your strategy and process.

 In many shops across the country, however, finding technicians can be a problem, especially for those shops that rely on mainstream vehicles as their bread and butter.
 Many OEMs are now requesting specific repair procedures that are either online or available through different media channels.
 Older technicians who have not adjusted to this new world often won’t adapt to it or elect to retire, leaving a serious labour shortage.

-With the younger generation, such as Gen-X and Millennials, they tend to be far more technology savvy, willing to learn, and can become very skilled and talented technicians who require a shorter and less strenuous learning curve.
+The younger generation, such as Gen-X and Millennials, tend to be far more technology savvy, willing to learn and can become very skilled and talented technicians who require a shorter and less strenuous learning curve.

-The trouble is, there often aren’t enough of them.
-In this industry we are trying to replace people, but fewer and fewer are entering the pipeline.
+The trouble is, they’re often aren’t enough of them.
+In this industry, we are trying to replace people, but fewer and fewer are entering the pipeline.
 The result is that a lot of the leverage is increasingly being placed in the technician’s hands, requiring shop owners and managers to make specific concessions just so they can hire technicians.